learn-co-students/ds-test-2/README.md

 This is a case of misbalanced classes.
 The positive class represents only ≈ 5% of all the data.
 This can result in misleading accuracy.

 ### 5. Update the inputs in the classification model using a technique to address the issues mentioned up above in question 4.
+Make sure to use a Logistic Regression model as your classifier.

 Be sure to include updates regarding:
 * the accuracy score; and